AlexPizarro7/Kepler/README.md

 And to run the application simply run `docker-compose up` add the ` -d` option to run the server in the background.

+To view the page navigate to localhost:3000 or 127.0.0.1

 On first creation be sure to run `docker-compose exec api python manage.py migrate` to build the DB tables.

 After first launch you will then have to run the proper django commands to update the DB if you are adding tables esc...